 - 2) Pair with THC: Automatic Torch Height Control preserves standoff as sheet stresses relax, locking in kerf consistency and surface finish.

-- 3) Speed synergy: Run high traverse speeds; the water bath removes residual heat, preventing propagation and cumulative distortion across small features.
+- 3) Speed synergy: Run high traverse speeds.
+The water bath removes residual heat, preventing propagation and cumulative distortion across small features.

 Maintain clean water and correct table depth for repeatability.